 - 2 two-hole D-rings

 Cut the Wood for the Frame

-With the electric miter saw, cut the one-by-two wood according to this list:
+With the electric miter saw, cut the 1-by-2 wood according to this list:

 - 2 36-inch pieces

 - 1 33-inch piece